ament/ament_tools/doc/development/build_types.rst

 Adding build support for new ``build_type``'s
 ---------------------------------------------

-The :py:mod:`ament_tools.build_type` modules provides a partially abstract base class, :py:class:`ament_tools.build_type.BuildType`, from which a new class can be derived in order to add support for additional ``build_type``'s.
+The :py:mod:`ament_tools.build_type` module provides a partially abstract base class, :py:class:`ament_tools.build_type.BuildType`, from which a new class can be derived in order to add support for additional ``build_type``'s.

 .. autoclass:: ament_tools.build_type.BuildType